 Come visit us today!

-Campbell's Pollinator Meadows & River Park, often called the 'Back Nine', is an extraordinary assemblage of meadows, trails, camping areas and beautiful riverside views of the mighty Cape Fear River.
+Campbell's Pollinator Meadows & River Park is an extraordinary assemblage of meadows, trails, camping areas and beautiful riverside views of the mighty Cape Fear River.
 Our River Park is part of Harnett County's Greenways Initiative and is open to the public.

 Under the direction of Campbell's Cape Fear River Initiative, our undergraduate students in Environmental Science and Biology, along with students in our Conservation & Outdoor Recreation Club play a major role in documenting unique ecosystems and maintaining our park trails, roads and sensitive sites.

-Campbell's Cape Fear River Initiative is proud to partner with Three Rivers Land Trust (TRLT) to offer their members free access to our River Park.
+Campbell's Cape Fear River Initiative is proud to partner with Three Rivers Land Trust (TRLT) to offer their members priority access to camping and kayaking in our River Park.
 Click on the link below to join TRLT and begin your Cape Fear River adventure today!

 Campbell's Cape Fear River Initiative is proud to serve the fine folks of Harnett County.
-If your organization would like to work with us to make the Back Nine even better, just drop us an email or text.
+If your organization would like to work with us to make the River Park even better, just drop us an email or text.